Bubble Wedding Exit Tips That Actually Work (Avoid These 5 Mistakes)

 If you’d rather save the bubbles for later, you can plan either a faux exit or a real one:

-Cons: Lighting is usually darker, guests may have left or be tired, and extra lighting might be needed for clean photos.
+The traditional send-off as you leave the venue.
+Pros: Feels like a natural closing moment to the celebration.
+Cons: Lighting is usually darker, guests may have left or be tired, and extra lighting is needed for clean photos.

 Bubble Exit Tips That Actually Matter